hexhowells/HackPack/README.md

 # HackPack
-Collection of algorithms and data structures competitive programming
+Collection of algorithms and data structures for competitive programming